 There are, in addition, online auditions during the year.
 These are primarily conducted via Skype.
-Stage one of fall auditions are open – September 1-October 15.
-Winter auditions will open again in January.
+Stage one of fall auditions are open – September 1-December 1.
+Spring auditions will open again on March 1.

 The audition process includes (1) extemporaneous speaking on a pre-announced, research-based debate topic and (2) impromptu argumentation exercises.
 A student will receive a topic one week in advance of an audition; the student will research, organize, and compose an 8-minute extemporaneous (limited prep) speech to support the topic.
 The student will present the speech during the audition; notes may be used (dynamic public speaking is important – reading the full text of the speech is discouraged).
 During the audition, a student will be assigned several additional topics and a varied amount of preparation time to organize an argument for each topic (e.g., 5 minutes of preparation time for a 5 minute argument in support of a topic, 2 minutes of preparation time for a 3 minute argument opposing a topic).
 The topics will not be known in advance of the audition, although they will be drawn from school-related matter, current events, and enduring ethical controversies.
 No materials are permitted during the impromptu session (Internet access, debate briefs, published materials, etc. are not allowed).
 Auditions are conducted by an IPDP staff member with substantial international debate experience.